Continuum

 'Alter cloth (Emerging Universe)' (detail 2) 2025 Artist dyed wild silk cocoons and silk thread 890x1910cm

-Extending these ideas, the photograms translate the textiles into positive and negative shadow prints by the recording of the photons within bromide paper.
+Photograms translate the textile into positive and negative shadow prints by the recording of the photons within bromide paper.
 Created by exposing the lace-like silk works directly onto the paper, they reimagine a historical photographic process in a contemporary way.

 Mantilla of Memory

 Formed from twelve parts, ‘Mantilla of Memory’ traces a year spent observing the night sky contemplating the vastness above and the mystery within.
 As when the mantilla of night falls at dusk, revealing a sky full of ancient stars, it invites reflection on the structure of reality, spirituality and remembrance.
-Referencing religious ceremonial cloths, it is formed by a double shadow print of part of my artwork ‘Alter Cloth (Emerging Universe)’, made from wild silk cocoons.
+Referencing religious ceremonial cloths, it is formed by a double shadow print using the source artwork ‘Alter Cloth (Emerging Universe)’, made from wild silk cocoons.

 It suggests a blurring of memory, partial and layered, the whole being revealed through accumulation, and then only through the veil of recollection.
 Cocoons floated over the print are luminous interruptions, suggesting evolving spaces where past and present coexist.
 Stitched thread traces pathways through time, echoing the eternal like starlight from distant galaxies.